Flora Cheong-Leen

 Flora Zeta Elizabeth Cheong-Leen (born November 20, 1959) is a Hong Kong actress and fashion designer.

 Biography

-Cheong-Leen is an Australian who was born in Hong Kong.
+Cheong-Leen was born in Hong Kong.
 Her father Hilton Cheong-Leen was born in Georgetown, British Guyana and is of Chinese descent and her mother Pauline Chow is from Beijing.

-In her youth, Cheong-Leen studied in the U.K. and France.
+She studied in the United Kingdom and France.
 After returning to Hong Kong, Cheong-Leen was selected as leading actress in 10 full-length motion pictures including Life after Life (Cinema City), Duel to the Death (Golden Harvest), Chasing Girl (Cinema City), Return of the Deadly Blade (Champion International Film), Lung Gem Wei (Golden Harvest), and Cactus.
 After a brief career as a film actress, she went on to create fashion designs and costumes.

 Cheong-Leen launched her first clothing line, Pavlova, in 1981.
 Pavlova was followed by the Tian Art label, and Cheong-Leen couture collection.

 Personal life

 Cheong-Leen has been married and divorced four times.
 She has a daughter, Claudine, with her second husband, Michael Ying.